 When we’re fighting for you, our attorneys will take the degree of your injuries into account, as they can range from minor to deadly.
 Let’s look into how dangerous burn injuries can get.

 Degrees of Severity for Burn Injuries

 The worse your burn injury, the longer it will likely take for you to recover.
-The longer it takes to recover from a burn injury, if a full recovery is even possible, the costlier the medical treatments becomes.
-If you have been burned, understanding the severity of your injury can help you determine how much compensation you should pursue from the liable party.
+The longer it takes to recover, if a full recovery is even possible, the costlier the medical treatments become.
+If you have been hurt, understanding the severity of your injury can help you determine how much compensation you should pursue from the liable party.

-- First-degree: Redding of skin with irritation; normally only requires first aid.
+- First-degree: Reddening of the skin with irritation; normally only requires first aid.

-- Second-degree: Blistering of skin accompanied by lingering pain if not treated properly.
+- Second-degree: Blistering of the skin accompanied by lingering pain if not treated properly.